made112/Flight-Booking/README.md

 after you seed the data

-you can lgoin as a admin
+you can login as a admin

 email:admin@example.com